 The same holds true for the stock market in general.

 Despite short-term market crashes, the trend over the long-term is UP.
 Why?
 Because all the companies in any stock market are constantly striving to create VALUE!

 You may find the following resources useful on your journey to becoming a successful eToro trader:

 - eToro Trading Academy

 - The Naked Trader – easy to read practical book on investing in shares

 - Market information: The Motley Fool, The Economist, The Financial Times, Zero Hedge

 Don’t forget to get yourself on my free mailing list for the latest on eToro including special promotional codes for existing users:

 Got a question?
-Please feel free to leave a comment below or drop me a message on eToro (@misterg23).
+Please feel free to leave a comment below.

 If you have used this guide and found it helpful, I’d be very grateful if you can share it with your friends